paulplant/xdrip4ios_docs/docs/connect/index.md

 ## Master or Follower?

-In order to be able to see Blood Glucose data in xDrip4iOS, you need to connect it to a data source.
+In order to be able to see Blood Glucose data in xDrip4iOS, you need to connect it to a **data source**.

 There are two types of data sources that you can use: